wallabag/wallabag/content/admin/internal_settings.md

 weight: 9
 ---

 The internal settings page is only available for the instance administrator.
-It allows to handle more sensible settings, such as activating some features.
+It allows handling more sensitive settings, such as activating specific features.

 ## Analytics